bob-stewart/msf-examples/README.md

 ## Override version of Microservice Firewall that the examples use

-Since the tag in Docker Store updates slower than Microservice builds we publish to our contracted customers, these examples may not necessarily work with the image published on the store.
+Since the tag in Docker Store updates slower than Microservice builds that we publish to our contracted customers, these examples may not necessarily work with the image published on the store.
 Some examples are meant for not-yet-released versions.
-Sometimes for contracted customers, we may release patched releases or special functionality that does not apply generally.
+Sometimes, for contracted customers, we may release patched releases or special functionality that does not apply generally.